 - Caprese Salad: The fresh flavors of a Caprese salad with mozzarella, tomatoes, basil, and a drizzle of balsamic reduction would pair nicely with gazpacho.

-- Manchego Cheese and Serrano Ham Platter: For a true Spanish experience, serve a selection of Spanish cheeses like Manchego and slices of Serrano ham as a side.
+- Manchego Cheese And Serrano Ham Platter: For a true Spanish experience, serve a selection of Spanish cheeses like Manchego and slices of Serrano ham as a side.

 - Garlic Shrimp (Gambas al Ajillo): This classic Spanish tapa, made with shrimp sautéed in olive oil and garlic, would complete a delicious and more substantial first course alongside gazpacho.